NeuralEnsemble/pype9/README.rst

 * NEST_ >= 2.12.0

-Detailed instructions on how to install these simulators on different platforms can be found under Installation_ in the docs.
+Detailed instructions on how to install these simulators on different platforms can be found in the `Installation documentation`_.

 *After* installing the simulator(s) you plan to use, Pype9 and its prerequisite Python packages, can be installed with: